paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-201-general.md

   (F) the number of administrative hearings requested and completed related to hazardous materials transportation law violations or enforcement actions against individuals;

-  (G) the number of cases referred to the Attorney General for civil or criminal prosecution; 22 So in original.
-Probably should be followed by “and”.
+  (G) the number of cases referred to the Attorney General for civil or criminal prosecution; and

   (H) the number and subject matter of all compliance orders, emergency orders, or precursor agreements;

 (3) analyzes the effect of the number of inspections conducted and enforcement actions taken on the number and rate of reported accidents and incidents and railroad safety;

-(4) provide 33 So in original.
+(4) provide 22 So in original.
 Probably should be “provides”. the information required by paragraphs (2) and (3)—

   (A) for each Class I railroad individually; and